 What is not a complaint?

-- The issue that is being complained about happened over twelve months ago.
-If there is a good reason why the issue wasn’t raised prior to this time we may consider this as a complaint, but this will be at our discretion.
+- The issue that is being complained about happened more than twelve months ago.
+If there is a good reason why the issue wasn’t raised prior to this time, we may consider this as a complaint, but this will be at our discretion.

 - Legal proceedings have started and a claim has been filed at court.

-- Issues raised about services delivered in accordance with our policies, service standards, tenancy or lease agreement.
+- Issues raised about services delivered in accordance with our policies, service standards, tenancy or lease agreements.

 Ways to make a complaint